Plasmid DNA and co-delivery of several plasmid DNA

 Polyplus-transfection® has a strong expertise in developing GMP grade transfection reagent, recently marked by the launch of the first GMP compliant transfection reagent for therapeutic virus production (PEIpro®-GMP in 2018).
 Not only is Polyplus-transfection the provider of the first GMP transfection reagent for the Gene and Cell therapy market, it is also the only transfection reagent supplier that accompanies viral manufacturers from initial process development till commercialization with extensive Technical and Regulatory support.

 Our strategy for developing GMP-grade transfection reagent is a fully validated process in compliance with GMP guidelines to ensure traceability from starting material to the final product.
 We anticipate on the evolution of current GMP guidelines by providing an extensive list of supplementary quality controls in addition to those required.

-With our strong regulatory and GMP development team, we are happy to announce that GMP compliant FectoVIR®-AAV is coming soon!
+With our strong regulatory and GMP development team, we are happy to announce that GMP compliant FectoVIR®-AAV is available in different format and packaging!

 Would you like more information?
 Contact us

 FectoVIR®-AAV, a giant step for AAV large scale manufacturing

 AAVs are the most promising viral vector for gene therapy thanks to their broad tropism and non-integrating properties.
 The current challenge is manufacturing sufficient amount of recombinant AAVs (rAAVs) viral particles to treat patients.
 In order to improve productivity, viral manufacturers are working on optimising their upstream process to produce higher amounts of rAAVs by switching to more performant cell suspension systems and transient transfection systems that can be scaled-up for industrial manufacturing.
 During this webinar, we will demonstrate how our novel transfection reagent FectoVIR-AAV is developped for large scale transient transfection of suspension cell systems to produce higher reproducible amounts of rAAVs.